USS LST-480: Sinking

-On 21 May 1944, LST-480 and at least 28 to 33 other LSTs were gathered near Waipio peninsula, in Pearl Harbors West Loch, loading ammunition and supplies in preparation for the invasion of Saipan.
+On 21 May 1944, LST-480 and at least 28 to 33 other LSTs were gathered near Waipio peninsula, in Pearl Harbor's West Loch, loading ammunition and supplies in preparation for the invasion of Saipan.

 At 15:08, an explosion onboard LST-353, which may have originated near LCT-963, caused a chain reaction that would eventually sink LST-480, LST-353, and four other LSTs.
 At least two other LSTs were severely damaged and 163 sailors were killed with another 396 wounded.

 While the other ships were removed and sunk at sea, the wreck of LST-480 can still be seen in the West Loch.

 Awards

 LST-480 earned two battle stars for World War II service.